hackintoshrao/gleam-wiki/why-gleam.md

 ## Pipe Execution for any language
 Gleam's Pipe() function is basically the same as Unix's pipeline.
 In additional to all basic unix tools, you can use anything written in Python/Ruby/Shell/Java/C/C++, or mix them together, to do distributed computing.

+# Compared to Spark
+Spark is a popular system.

+## No more JVM memory tuning
+JVM tuning is a big headache.
+Enough said...

+## No more JVM systems setup
+Spark needs a whole set of eco system.

+## Fast to setup and run.
+Gleam agents and Gleam master are very simple and very fast to setup.

+## Dynamically switch between Local mode, distributed in memory piping mode, or distributed disk-based RDD mode.

+## Back Pressure